OpenLiberty/sample-concurrency/README.md

 # Sample Concurrency
 Open Liberty sample application demonstrating Jakarta Concurrency

-**Note: The sample is currently using a nightly build of Open Liberty.
-Nightly builds have not gone through the full release process and may not be as stable as Beta or Release builds**
+**Note: The sample is currently using a Beta build of Open Liberty.**

 ## Environment Setup
 To run this sample, first [download](https://github.com/OpenLiberty/sample-concurrency/archive/refs/heads/main.zip) or clone this repo - to clone: